A word about course placement…

 Have you ever wondered how a celebrity millionaire could find himself bankrupt?
 Or how a Ponzi scheme could find initial appeal?
 By using psychological research methods and economic principles, behavioral economics tries to explain people’s decision-making processes within a market setting; in other words, it’s the study of people and their financial decisions using psychological concepts.
 In this course you will get a primer in basic economic theory and replicate numerous experiments to better understand and predict humans’ often irrational behaviors, considering the implications of these developing insights for standard economic theory.
 As it turns out, people do not always make expected and reasonable financial decisions, but the right research can help us understand the psychology and identify the patterns that motivate our choices.

-Consumerism and Identity
+Consumerism and Identity – waiting list only

 Philosophy, Economics, Business, Sociology